 Commentary.
 Overlay zones lie on top of zoning districts.
 They impose an additional level of land use control to handle specific development issues within the Town.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Flood Hazard Overlay Zone

 The Flood Hazard Overlay Zone protects public safety and property by restricting residential development within the 100 year flood plain and by keeping flood channels free of encroachment.
-Development in this zone must also comply with the requirements of Chapter 9.5 of the Ascension Parish Code of Ordinances, Flood Damage Prevention.
+Development in this zone must also comply with the requirements of Chapter 9.5 of the Ascension Parish Code of Ordinances, Flood Damage Prevention and the Town of Sorrento Flood Ordinance.

 The lands within the Flood Hazard Overlay Zone are subject to periodic inundation.
 These floods adversely affect the public health, safety and general welfare of the Town.
 They can result in a loss of life and property, health and safety hazards, disruption of commerce and governmental services.
 They also lead to extraordinary public expenditures for flood protection and relief.